St Andrew's Church, Christchurch

-St Andrew's Church is a heritage-listed church building located at Rangi Ruru in Christchurch, New Zealand.
+St Andrew's Church is a historic church located at Rangi Ruru Girls' School in Christchurch, New Zealand.
 It was the first Presbyterian church to be built in Christchurch.
-It is registered as a "Historic Place – Category I " by Heritage New Zealand.
-The building was designed in the Gothic Revival style and was first opened for worship on 1 February 1857.
+It is registered as a category 1 building by Heritage New Zealand.
+The building was designed in the Gothic Revival style and first opened for worship on 1 February 1857.

+Description

+St Andrew's is a Gothic church.
+The interior has exposed timber trusses with dado panels and a dentilled dado rail decorating the lower walls.
+The rose window uses wood instead of stone for the tracery.
+The original part of the church is constructed from totara sourced from Pigeon Bay.